dafzor/bnetlauncher/README.md

   one of them is running has Administrator/Elevated Permissions, then all of them must also be run has Administrator/Elevated Permissions.
-* It's not possible to automatically launch battle.net client PTR versions of games, the client provides no direct option to do this, however a workaround can be done by creating a new game entry and the nolaunch option.
+* It's not possible to automatically launch battle.net client PTR versions of games, the client provides no direct option to do this, however a workaround can be done by creating a new game entry and the nolaunch option and manualy clicking play.
+* Default launching the client trough a scheduled task may be incompatible with some setups, workaround is providade with `notask` switch/option.
 * Starting multiple copies of Startcraft Remastered may cause bnetlauncher to show an error since the game only allows one instance to be run at the same time.
 * There's no built in routine to clean up the log files if they pile up (logging is disabled by default)

+## Uninstalling

+To remove all traces of bnetlauncher from your system:

+* type 'Task Scheduler' in start menu and open it, expand library and delete bnetlauncher folder to remove the tasks used to start the client
+* type %localappdata%\madalien.com in start menu and open the folder, delete bnetlauncher folder to remove log and gamedb.ini files

 ## Requirements